How to Plan an Off-Road Camping Trip Like a Pro

 Other items to consider taking:

-• Battery Pack to charge your phone
+• Battery Pack to charge your phone.

 • Pack Towel

-• Camp Shoes – sandals or other packable shoes
+• Camp Shoes: Sandals or other packable shoes.

-• Biodegradable Soap -this would ideally be something you would remember to bring as apart of your camp kitchen, but it’s important enough that I wanted to add it here
+• Biodegradable Soap: This would ideally be something you would remember to bring as a part of your camp kitchen, but it’s important enough that I wanted to add it here.

-• Gallon Ziploc bag for trash – or a larger bag to carry out your trash if you’re in a group
+• Gallon Ziploc bag for trash: Or a larger bag to carry out your trash if you’re in a group.

-• Compact Camp Chair – many people enjoy the luxury of not sitting on the ground, if you’ll be camping at a developed campground with picnic tables this might be overkill though.
+• Compact Camp Chair: Many people enjoy the luxury of not sitting on the ground.
+If you’ll be camping at a developed campground with picnic tables this might be overkill though.

 Some notes on safety: You should also consider carrying a set of tools for your motorcycle (or the vehicle of your choice).
 Even if you don’t know how to use those tools, or how to work on your bike, it is better to carry them in the chance that you need help and run into someone who knows how to use them.
 Make sure your tools are appropriate for your motorcycle as well whether that’s Metric or SAE.
-I have a whole video on what to do if you break breaks down that is linked in the Additional Resources section.
+I have a whole video on what to do if you break down that is linked in the Additional Resources section.

 Processed with VSCO with c7 preset